Message from the Director

 I am proud to welcome you to the Recanati/Miller Transplantation Institute (RMTI) at Mount Sinai.

-Mount Sinai is the oldest not-for-profit hospital in the United States and provides world-class leadership in patient care, research, and education.
+Mount Sinai is one of the oldest not-for-profit hospitals in the United States and provides world-class leadership in patient care, research, and education.
 Located in New York City, Mount Sinai has a long history of innovation and excellence in the field of organ transplantation.
 Our kidney transplantation program was instituted in 1967 and since then has become one of the largest adult and pediatric kidney transplant centers in the country.

 Our liver transplantation program was established in 1988 under the visionary guidance of Dr. Arthur Aufses, who chose Dr. Charles Miller to lead and develop the program.
 In September 1988, we were the first in New York State to perform a liver transplant when a 20-year-old gentleman with primary sclerosing cholangitis received an organ for end-stage liver failure.